chain4travel/camino-messenger-bot/pp-mock/docs/README.md

 # Validation

-Used for validating the availability of the search query (accommodation search).
+Used for validating the availability of the search query.

 # Mint